 We loved this island, not only because Afzal made it great for us but because the vibe, the food and the actual care and passion the local people had for the island really made it a great place to visit.

-We spent three days on Ukulhas and although we spent much more money than planned due to the speedboats and resort, here’s our breakdown:
+We spent three days on Ukulhas in Maldives and although we spent much more money than planned due to the speedboats and resort, here’s our breakdown:

 AU$348 – on accom

 US$100 (approx AU$125)- local speedboat to get to Ukulhas

 Ideally we would have taken the local ferry to make it cheaper but the ferry times just didn’t add up without us staying the night or two in Male.
 Going to a resort was also a one off as well.